-- Live streaming offers a high level of interaction and engagement.
+Live streaming offers a high level of interaction and engagement.
 That’s why it is so important, for brands and individuals.
 No other channel or marketing strategy provides the same depth of interaction.
 Live streaming also has the highest engagement rate among all content types.
 Chinese consumers love influencers and seeing them live.
-Live streaming and shopping are a match made in heaven.
+Live streaming and shopping are a heavenly match.

-- The global AI market in social media is expected to exceed 3,7 billion USD by 2025.
-And you may not be surprised to read that the biggest growth rate is expected in the tech affine Asia Pacific area (China, Japan, India) with a large number of social media users.
+The global AI market in social media is expected to exceed 3,7 billion USD by 2025.
+And it may not surprise you to read that the biggest growth rate is expected in the tech affine Asia Pacific area (China, Japan, India) with a large number of social media users.
 In fact, China is planning to become the world leader in AI by 2030.
 The future with facial recognition, delivery drones, self-driving vehicles, smart cities, fintech, and online medical diagnoses has already started.

-- In addition, the rising adoption of machine learning and deep learning technology is gaining importance in social media platforms.
-Furthermore, increasing demand for virtual assistants coupled with the adoption of cloud-based applications is expected to drive revenue growth in this market.
+In addition, the rising adoption of machine learning and deep learning technology is gaining importance in social media platforms.
+Furthermore, increasing demand for virtual assistants coupled with the adoption of cloud-based applications expectedly will drive revenue growth in this market.

-- Why is that so?
-Well, Chinese consumers in Tier 1 and Tier 2 cities are bombarded with content, messages, calls to action and so on.
+Why is that so?
+Well, Chinese consumers in Tier 1 and Tier 2 cities receive tons of content, messages, calls to action and so on.
 This has become a highly competitive environment for brands and influencers.
 Therefore, there is still a larger potential for the growth of ecommerce and services in the more “rural areas”.

-- However, consumers in Tier 3 and below prefer more relatable content than the higher Tier online audience.
+However, consumers in Tier 3 and below prefer more relatable content than the higher Tier online audience.
 They have a different taste, imagery and messaging, which reflect more their actual lifestyle, rather than a luxury lifestyle which higher Tier consumers aspire.
-But don’t be fooled.
+But don’t be a fool.
 As incomes and status in Tier 3 and lower areas increase, consumers will ask for higher-quality goods.